Picture Profile 2010: Illuminated Poem: “What is this Life?” by William Henry Davies

 The paints were beautiful to use and I also mixed them with ordinary water colour to see what other effects I could achieve.
 The results are a lovely luminescent painting.
 The screen view here does not do them justice.
 I can’t wait to try them out on botanical work!

-I posted this note on Facebook: “Which would you prefer to see as the starter page in the fourth book: “INTERPRET: What Do Plants Tell Us?”, and the unanimous replies were for the colour version—so of course I had to re-do the first page and remake the PDF.
+I posted this note on Facebook: “Which would you prefer to see as the starter page in the fourth book: “INTERPRET: What Do Plants Tell Us?”, and the unanimous replies were for the colour version—so of course I had to re-do the first page and remake the PDF ready for publishing.
 But it was the right thing to do.